Aparna Ghosh: Career

 In 2006, Aparna moved to Dhaka, where she became one of the top four contestants in the Lux-Channel i Superstar competition.
 She made her television debut in the drama Tobu O Bhalobashi.

 Ghosh debuted in the film Third Person Singular Number.
 She is involved with the theater groupe Nandikar since 2003.
 In 2013, she starred opposite Titas Zia in Mrittika Maya, directed by Gazi Rakayet, portraying the character Fahmida.
 Her performance earned her the National Film Award for Best Supporting Actress.
 In 2014, Aparna played the role of Asma in Meghmallar, directed by Zahidur Rahim Anjan.
 The film, based on Akhtaruzzaman Elias's Liberation War-themed short story "Raincoat," received five awards at the 39th National Film Awards.
 Her father, Alok Ghosh, is the team leader of Nandikar.
 In 2015, she starred as the title character in film Sutopar Thikana, playing Sutopa as a teenager, a married woman, a widow, and in old age.
 The following year, Aparna played the character Bakul in Dorpon Bisorjon, a film based on Jasim Uddin's short story "Ayna."
 In 2017, Aparna's first release was Bhuban Majhi, a film set during Bangladesh's Liberation War, where she starred as Farida alongside Parambrata Chattopadhyay. in 2022, Gosh played the lead role of Noorjahan in Made in Chittagong.

 Personal life

 On December 10, 2020, Aparna married Satrajit Dutta, an IT engineer working in Japan, in a ceremony held at her family home in Agrabad, Chittagong.
+Currently she is living in Japan and working as a school teacher.